CLT29/OpenSALICON/Readme.md

     caffe.set_device(1)
     ````
     If you do not have a CPU, be sure to remove the ````set_device(1) ```` line and change the mode selection to ```` caffe.set_mode_cpu() ````.
 Depending on your setup, you may need to change the device ID from 1 to 0 or some other number depending on your hardware configuration.
+2. Download the caffemodel files using **[this link](http://www.cs.pitt.edu/~chris/files/2016/model_files.tgz)**
-2. The following commands should allow you to compute the saliency map for an image using the pretrained model. **IMPORTANT:** When using on your own data, ensure that your data is in 256 RGB format.
+3. The following commands should allow you to compute the saliency map for an image using the pretrained model. **IMPORTANT:** When using on your own data, ensure that your data is in 256 RGB format.
 If it is not, you will need to manually do some pre-processing first.
-3. Run python and execute the following commands:
+4. Run python and execute the following commands:
     ````python
     from Salicon import Salicon
     sal = Salicon()